 Having one of the most exceptional and dramatic locations of any holiday home in Cornwall, Farfield also benefits from an enormous garden, direct access to the coastal path with a beach at the foot of the garden!
 A short walk from a Michelin starred restaurant, the famous Hidden Hut and beautiful Porthcurnick Beach - is there anywhere better?
+One of our many luxury dog friendly holiday homes.

 from the calendar below